Mathias Coureur

-Mathias Coureur (born 22 March 1988 in Fort-de-France) is a Martiniquais professional footballer who plays as a forward for Golden Lion.
+Mathias Coureur (born 22 March 1988) is a former Martiniquais professional footballer who played as a winger or forward.

 Career

 Born in Martinique, Coureur started his professional career in France, playing for Beauvais, Nantes B and Gueugnon, before moving to Spanish side Orihuela in 2010.
 He later spent one-and-a-half seasons with fellow Segunda División B club Atlético Baleares.
 With Baleares, he won the 2011–12 Segunda División B Group III title.
 In early 2013 Coureur returned to his country to play for Golden Lion.

 After successful 5 months in the Martinique Championnat National, Coureur joined Huracán Valencia in July 2013.
 He made his debut in a 1–1 away draw against Reus Deportiu on 25 August.
 Coureur scored his first goal for Huracán on 14 September, in a 4–0 home win over Elche Ilicitano.

 Cherno More Varna

 On 16 June 2014, Coureur signed with Bulgarian side Cherno More Varna on a two-year deal.
 He made his debut in a 0–0 home draw against Ludogorets Razgrad on 26 July, coming on as a substitute for Daniel Georgiev.
 On 31 May 2015, Coureur scored the winning goal in the 119th minute of the 2015 Bulgarian Cup Final against Levski Sofia, giving Cherno More their first ever Bulgarian Cup trophy.
 With Varna, he also won the 2015 Bulgarian Supercup.
 He finished the 2014–15 season as the club's top scorer with 9 goals in all competitions.